centech/LED-Control-Panel/README.md

 ### Soldering the Connector-Board

-Since i forgot to add the power supply for the LEDs in the switches i've added a 10 Pin Socket with 12V/GND outputs.
+Since i forgot to add the power supply for the LEDs in the switches to the schematic i've added a 10 Pin Socket with 12V/GND outputs to the board afterwards.

 <p float="auto">
   <img src="/images/board1.jpg" alt="alt text" width="45%">